 The goal is not to outrun the future.
 The goal is to stay capable inside it.

 The future is speeding up.
 New tools arrive, old rules soften, and entire industries shift in a few news cycles.
-It is easy to feel behind.
-It is easy to believe that the only answer is to learn everything, know everything, and move faster than everyone else.
-That belief is a trap.
+As a result, it is easy to feel behind.

-Future literacy is not about predicting what happens next.
-It is about staying capable while the environment keeps changing.
 The point is not to match the speed of every new wave.
 The point is to build a structure that lets you observe change, adapt to what matters, and ignore what does not.

 The Speed Problem: More Change, Same Nervous System

-From a distance, acceleration looks exciting.
-New technology, new options, new information.
-Up close, it feels different.
+Up close, however, acceleration feels different.
 There are more decisions and less time.
-More visibility and less privacy.
-More connection and less rest.
+There is more visibility and less privacy.
+There is more connection and less rest.

-Your nervous system has not changed as quickly as the tools.
-Attention, energy, and emotional regulation still have limits.
-Trying to match the speed of every new trend drains the capacity that is needed for real work and real life.
-The challenge is not just change.
-The challenge is the volume of signals that demand a response.
+Trying to match every new trend drains the capacity needed for real work and real life.
+Therefore, the challenge is not only change.
+The challenge is the volume of signals demanding a response.

 What It Really Means To Stay Capable